stanwood/handbook/README.md

 - `master` deploys to App Stores or production web server
 - `develop` deploys to clients Monday 9 am

+## 1Password

+### Background

+1Password is where we store all our logins.

+### Guidelines

+- `Private` is where our team can store all their private logins to company accounts (Toggl, Hubspot, ...)
+- `Company Accounts` is where our team can access all our shared accounts (Udemy, developer tools, ...)
+- `Payments` is where our team can access our company cards

 # Core processes